zhiaozhou/zhiaozhou.github.io/_portfolio/capsnet.md

 5.Methodology
 =====
-In this part, we will mainly focus on the algorithm of the whole project, and discussed it in three aspects: the whole process from input to output; the module of Capsule and analysis of its structure; the optimization of the whole structure.
+In this part, we will mainly focus on the algorithm of the whole project, and discussed it in tbree aspects: the whole process from input to output; the module of Capsule and analysis of its structure; the optimization of the whole structure.
 5.1 Whole Process
     5.1.1 Mini-batch Generation
     We use mini-batch algorithm to train and test.
 The initialization of batch size is 64.
 To reduce the overfitting, we could use data augmentation to increase the diversity of data set.
 Here we could just shift each pictures for a small random distance (0-2 pixels) in random direction.